fujii/fujii.github.io/_posts/2019-07-05-webkit-on-windows.md

 ## WebKitGTK

-WebKitGTK is a well maintained upstream port, but doesn't support Windows.
+WebKitGTK is a well maintained upstream port but doesn't support Windows.
 So, Cygwin or WSL and X11 server (VcXsrv or Cygwin/X) are needed to run.
-Cygwin has epiphany and midori packages, but very old.
+Cygwin has Epiphany and Midori packages, but very old.

 You can use Microsoft Playwright on WSL.